- May 24–July 31 (Four Positions Available)

 What Do Archaeology Interns Do?

-- analyzing a variety of artifacts, including pottery, stone tools, and stone debitage
+- Analyzing a variety of artifacts and samples, including pottery, stone tools, and debitage

 Applicants should meet the following requirements:

-- advanced undergraduate or graduate course work in archaeology, anthropology, museum studies, or related fields
+- Advanced undergraduate or graduate coursework in archaeology, anthropology, museum studies, American Indian studies, or related field

-- minimum of four weeks of archaeological field and/or laboratory experience
+- A field school or minimum of four weeks of archaeological field and/or laboratory experience

-- motivation to improve field, laboratory, and (field and laboratory applicants only) teaching skills
+- Motivation to improve field, laboratory, teaching, Native partnerships, and communication skills

-- (field and laboratory applicants only) desire to instruct lay participants ranging from fourth graders to adults, many of whom have no previous archaeological experience
+- A desire to work well with members of the public ranging from fourth graders to adults, many of whom have no previous archaeological experience.